MichaelSasser/matrix-python.github.io/content/internal/mjolnir/examples.md

    For more information, see [List Shortcodes →]({{< relref "commands" >}}#list-shortcodes)
 2. Ban the user with the user identifier `@user:example.tld` in all community rooms and Spaces, if the user is in that room or Space.
-Use `spam` as reason which gets displayed to the banned user.
+Use `spam` as reason which gets displayed to the banned user
 3. Because of that specific `reason` (`spam`), redact the latest events the user created.<br />
    For more information, see [Reason →]({{< relref "commands" >}}#reason)